CouchCMS/Documentation/src/contents/concepts/cloaked-links.md

 ### SETTING AN EXPIRY TIME FOR THE CLOAKED LINKS

-The cloaked links can be made to expire after a fixed period by setting the _expiry_ parameter to the expiry period in seconds.<br/>
+The cloaked links can be made to expire after a fixed period by setting the _expiry_ parameter to the expiry period in seconds.
 Thus to allow a link to be valid for only 24 hours, the following snippet can be used -

 ```